Alejogb1/job-board/blog-data/is-cdn-prefetching-of-static-data-performed-proactively-or-only-on-demand.md

 id: "is-cdn-prefetching-of-static-data-performed-proactively-or-only-on-demand"
 ---

-, let's tackle this one.
+, one.
 I’ve certainly seen my fair share of CDN configurations over the years, and the question of prefetching behavior – whether proactive or purely demand-driven – is a good one because it gets to the heart of how efficient a caching strategy can be.
 It's not as simple as a binary ‘yes’ or ‘no’ though; it’s a bit more nuanced than that.

 The short answer is that both proactive and on-demand prefetching strategies are employed by Content Delivery Networks (CDNs), but the _predominant_ behavior you’ll see, especially in production environments for most static assets, is **primarily on-demand**.
 Let's break that down.